Lassa Fever Vaccine

 rLASV/IGR-CD, developed by the Texas Biomedical Research Institute, The Scripps Research Institute, and the National Institute of Allergy and Infectious Diseases, incorporates both attenuation determinants and further enhances the vaccine's safety.
 Data published in November 2024 support the development of rLASV/IGR-CD as a live-attenuated LF vaccine with stringent safety features.

 The Lassa fever vaccine candidate LASSARAB uses a deactivated rabies virus platform to deliver antigens to protect against the Lassa fever virus.
-Researchers from Thomas Jefferson University and the University of Maryland, Baltimore, have developed LASSARAB in collaboration with the United States Army Medical Research Institute of Infectious Diseases and the Geneva Foundation.
-The primary completion date of the Phase 1 study is 2026-03.
+Researchers from Thomas Jefferson University and the University of Maryland, Baltimore, in collaboration with the United States Army Medical Research Institute of Infectious Diseases and the Geneva Foundation, have developed LASSARAB, a Lassa fever vaccine candidate.

 ChAdOx1-Lassa-GPC is a chimpanzee adenovirus-vectored vaccine candidate encoding the Josiah strain LASV glycoprotein precursor gene.